henry-AY/monoGPT/README.md

 #### Step 3 - Multi-Headed Self-Attention

 The encoder utilizes a specialized attention mechanism known as self-attention.
 Self-attention is how the model relates each word in the input with other words.
-This step differs for each model, as some are token, word, or character-based (multilangGPT is a character-based encoder).
+This step differs for each model, as some are token, word, or character-based (MonoGPT is a character-based encoder).

 This mechanism allows the encoder to concentrate on various parts of the input sequence while processing each token.
 Attention scores are calculated based on a query, key, and value concept (QKV).
 A QKV is analogous to a basic retrieval system that is most likely used in numerous websites you use daily.
 * <b>Query:</b> A vector that represents a token from the input sequence in the attention mechanism.